Kalani-Siriwardhana/Kalani-Siriwardhana/README.md

 # Kalani Siriwardhana

-I'm Kalani from Sri Lanka and I am a Physical Science graduate who is a Self- Learner in Data Science and Sports analytics.
-Through my experiences as an athlete I have developed a strong passion for the intersection of data science and sports.
+I'm Kalani from Sri Lanka.
+I am a Physical Science graduate who is a Self- Learner in Data Science and Sports analytics.
+Through my experiences as an athlete, I have developed a strong passion for the intersection of data science and sports.